JosticeMan/TextSummary/README.md

 ## Background

-This is my first attempt at making a full stack web app with a ReactJS front-end and ExpressJS backend. <br />
+This is my first attempt at making a web app with a ReactJS front-end and ExpressJS backend. <br />
 Since I had no data to return for my ExpressJS, I used information provided by Text-Analysis API.

 ## Note